-Types of filters
+Types of filters in landscape photography

 In the vocabulary of landscape photographers, you will encounter many types of filters: UV filters, polarizing filters, neutral density filters, graduated ND filters …

-I don’t think the colour cast that a filter can cause is the biggest problem, as long as they are uniform all over the surface.
-My Lee filters give a slightly colder blue cast, but in the kind of pictures I take, this that is often no problem.
+I don’t think the colour cast a filter can cause is the biggest problem, as long as they are uniform all over the surface.
+My Lee filters give a slightly colder blue cast, but in the kind of pictures I take, this is often no problem.
 And if I don’t want it, I can get rid of it in one click in the RAW converter in Lightroom or Photoshop.

 Below I discuss the different shapes and materials of filters that you as a landscape photographer will want to use sooner or later.